Illustration of a woman gesturing with the text “Domain Authority vs Page Authority: Key Differences Explained” – SEO Insights by IdeasToReach.

 • Deciding your SEO content roadmap

-• Approaching partners or sponsors for collaboration
+• Approaching partners or sponsors for guest posts or collaboration

-• Benchmarking your site’s authority in your niche
+• Benchmarking your site's authority in your niche and checking if you have good domain authority

 Use Page Authority When:

-• Assessing if a blog post or landing page can rank
+• Assessing if a blog post or landing page can rank higher

 • Optimizing content for specific keyword rankings